rynan4818/beatsaber-http-status-db/README.md

 1. Follow the [Beat Saber HTTP Status](https://github.com/opl-/beatsaber-http-status) installation instructions to install HTTP Status.
 Verify that HTTP Status is working properly.

 2. You can then download the latest release from the [release page](https://github.com/rynan4818/beatsaber-http-status-db/releases).
-As of 6/7/2020, it supports versions of BeatSaber 1.3.0 - 1.10.0 and is available in Please download and install it according to your environment.

 3. Extract the zip to your Beat Saber folder. (`SQLite.Interop.dll` and `System.Data.SQLite.dll` to Copy to the `Beat Saber\Beat Saber_Data\Managed` folder. `BeatSaberHTTPStatus.dll` to `Beat Saber\Plugins` overwrite the same file in the folder.)